cisagov/ScubaGear/docs/execution/scubacached.md

 If the required provider JSON file doesn't exist in the specified path:

 >[!NOTE]
-> THis message is pretty lengthy,
+> This message is pretty lengthy, this is a generic error:

 ```
 ...
 FileNotFoundException: Could not find provider data file